fbpx Skip to Content

 Click beetle larvae not only love to eat the tomato plant’s stems, they also cause damage to its roots

-If you suspect that your soil is infested by click beetle larvae, try removing about an inch of topsoil.
+If you suspect your soil is infested by click beetle larvae, try removing about an inch of topsoil.
 This will expose the larvae to the elements, making them more vulnerable to nearby predators.

 4. Stem Borers